dkmfbk/ckrew/DEMO_README.txt

 = INTRODUCTION =
-The files presented in this demo represent an implementation for examples introduced in recent CKR publications [1, 2, 3].
+The files presented in this demo represent an implementation for examples introduced in recent CKR related publications [1, 2, 3, 4, 5].
 Their goal is to demonstrate the functionality of the CKR rewriter prototype and provide an intuitive interpretation for its output.

-The four examples included in this demo correspond to the .bat (and .sh) files contained in this folder.
+The five examples included in this demo correspond to the .bat (and .sh) files contained in this folder.
 By running one of these shell files, the prototype is executed using the corresponding RDF files in the "../testcase" folder and the output program is